wtruscott/startup-matchmaker/startup-matchmaker/README.md

 ## Requirements

 1. Open the starter_code in your code editor
-2. Create an `index.html` file at the root of the directory
+2. Examine the `index.html` file as it contains all the HTML needed for the design
-2. Use `! + tab` to create the default HTML structure
 3. Link the `styles.css` file to the `index.html` file
 3. The `images` directory contains the background image
 4. Use your coding powers to build out the design